stock2shop/website/README.md

 In Progress..

 ## Menus
-The two methods to add menus:
-1. Front Matter
 1. Add menu entry to Front matter
 2. Create Nav partial
 3. Include partial in where needed
-2. Declare in config.toml.
-    In Progress..

 ## CLI
 ```hugo```: build / compile the site